tobiasvl/tobiasvl.github.io/_posts/2020-06-09-space-invaders.md

 cssclasses:
   - hide-header-image
 ---
-Check out [the emulator's repository](https://github.com/tobiasvl/moon-invaders) if you're interested.
+> Check out [the emulator's repository](https://github.com/tobiasvl/moon-invaders) if you're interested.
 It's called _Moon Invaders_, because the game seemingly takes place on the moon, and I wrote the emulator in Lua (which is the Portuguese name for the Moon).
-{: .notice--info}
+{: .prompt-info }

 To me, emulation isn't just making a program that accurately performs the same computations that the original hardware did; it's also important to me that it captures the feeling of the original game.